What is melanoma?

-A person may either be born with a genetic mutation in all of their cells (germline mutation) or acquire a genetic mutation in a single cell during his or her lifetime sometimes as a result of exposure to environmental factors, such as UV rays from the sun.
+A person may either be born with a genetic mutation in all of their cells (germline mutation) or acquire a genetic mutation in a single cell during his or her life sometimes as a result of exposure to environmental factors, such as UV radiation from the sun.

 Most melanomas (about 90%) are considered sporadic, meaning that the damage to the genes occurs by chance after a person is born, and there is no risk of passing on the gene to a person's children.

 An increased risk of melanoma occurs when specific gene mutations are passed within a family from generation to generation.
 Such inherited melanoma is sometimes called familial melanoma.

 Inherited risk of melanoma is suspected if two or more first-degree relatives (parents, brothers, sisters) are diagnosed with melanoma.

 Many people who have an increased risk of melanoma never develop the disease; only 10% of melanoma is familial.